-We had drunk like Romans (with all due respect to any Romans who may read this).
-It was late’ish in the night and it was time to go and talk to some NRL LEGENDS.
+We’d drunk like Romans (with all due respect to any Romans reading).
+It was late and time to go and talk to some NRL LEGENDS.

-Last Thursday I was at a Hogs For The Homeless fundraiser at Terry Hills, run by awesome ex-NRL players like Josh Perry, for Youth Off The Streets by riding their Harley-Davidson’s around country areas (https://www.nswrl.com.au/community/hogs-for-the-homeless/).
+Last Thursday I was at a Hogs For The Homeless fundraiser, run by awesome ex-NRL players like Josh Perry, for Youth Off The Streets.
 A superb charity.

 They don’t come any higher on the “legend” totem pole, than Brad “Freddy” Fittler.
 Most capped player for the Blues, captain of Australia and newly appointed Blues head coach!
-My brother and I, as well as three great blokes from our table (who I hadn’t met before), went up to him for a photo.
+My brother and I, and three blokes from our table, went up for a photo.

-Possibly second only to Freddy, from an obsessed Blues fan’s perspective, is the amazing Danny Buderus.
+Possibly second only to Freddy, from a Blues fan’s perspective, is the amazing Danny Buderus.
 A phenomenal player who looks like he’s been bench-pressing his Harley, not riding it.

 He was a long way away and my brother and I were two drunk lads, so I expected the old SORRY BOYS.
 GOT TO GO.
 But he didn’t.
-Like an absolute legend he ran back to us, we congratulated him on his appointment as Blues assistant coach and thanked him for coming back.
+Like an absolute legend he ran back to us, we congratulated him on his appointment as assistant coach and thanked him.